 Chat with your neighbours!

-Our favourite place for making new friends in India… is on long train journeys!
+My favourite place for making new friends in India… is on long train journeys!
 There’s not much to do and locals are often curious about foreigners travelling – many love to speak English with foreigners and you’ll learn so much about travel habits and culture in English through engaging in friendly conversation.
-Wake up in Time for your Stop!

 Remember it’s about the Journey, not the Destination.